k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: broke the wish parser for objects like hats/boots/gloves
 - Change enchantress 'freeze' from 75 to 100 turns (infidel role)
 - Overhaul damage type 'withering'
+- Use erac for racial priests and shopkeepers